-We now conduct the Wilcoxon test using the Example 1 data and the SAS procedure npar1way, which implements a number of nonparametric procedures for one-way (single factor) designs (SAS Institute Inc. 2014a).
+We now conduct the Wilcoxon test using the Example 1 data and the SAS procedure npar1way, which implements a number of nonparametric procedures for one-way (single factor) designs (SAS Institute Inc. 2018).
 See program listing below.
 The Wilcoxon test is invoked by adding the wilcoxon option in the proc npar1way statement.
 The class statement identifies the group variable, while var selects the dependent variable.
 The exact wilcoxon line generates exact P values for the test.
-The program also includes proc gplot code to plot the group means (SAS Institute Inc. 2014b).
+The program also includes proc gplot code to plot the group means (SAS Institute Inc. 2016a).
 For purposes of comparison, a one-way ANOVA is also conducted using proc glm.
-See program and output below.
+See program and output below (Fig. 16.3-16.6).

-We find that the Wilcoxon two-tailed test is highly significant, for both the exact test (W = 70, P = 0.0068) and the normal approximation (Z = -2.6080, P = 0.0091).
+We see that the Wilcoxon two-tailed test was highly significant, for both the exact test (W = 70, P = 0.0068) and the normal approximation (Z = -2.6080, P = 0.0091).
 The value of Z calculated by SAS differs slightly from our earlier result, because it includes a correction that improves the normal approximation.
-From the summed ranks for each group, as well as the graph, we see that the Sheltered chitons are smaller than the Exposed ones.
-Note that the parametric one-way ANOVA for these data was nonsignificant ($F{1,18} = 2.13, P = 0.1619$).
+From the summed ranks for each group, as well as the graph, it appears that the Sheltered chitons were smaller than the Exposed ones.
+Note that the parametric one-way ANOVA for these data was non-significant ($F{1,18} = 2.13, P = 0.1619$).
 This likely occurred because of one very large and one small chiton at the Sheltered site, which would be outliers in the ANOVA.
 In the analysis using ranks, these are simply the largest and smallest rank values, only one step away from the next ones.

 '''

 SAS Program

 WKWtest_chitons_Venados.sas;

-options pageno=1 linesize=80;

-goptions reset=all;

 title 'Wilcoxon and Kruskal-Wallis tests for chiton length';

 data chitons;

 input site :$10. length;

 datalines;

+Sheltered

 44.39

 Sheltered

-Sheltered

 22.30

-Sheltered

-21.31

-Sheltered
+Sheltered 21.31

-23.80

-Sheltered
+Sheltered 23.80

-26.23
+Sheltered 26.23

 etc.

 ;

 run;

 Print data set;

 proc print data=chitons;

 run;

 Plot means, standard error, and observations;

 proc gplot data=chitons;

 plot lengthsite / vaxis=axis1 haxis=axis1;

 symbol1 i=std1mjt v=star height=2 width=3;

 axis1 label=(height=2) value=(height=2) width=3 major=(width=2) minor=none;

 run;

 Kruskal-Wallis/Wilcoxon tests;

 proc npar1way wilcoxon data=chitons;

 class site;

 var length;

 exact wilcoxon;

 run;

 One-way ANOVA for comparison;

 proc glm data=chitons;

 class site;

 model length = site;

-output out=resids p=pred r=resid;

 run;

 quit;

 '''